Cost Update

 How to Save Money on Basement Finishing

-If that six-figure average gave you sticker shock, don't panic.
-There are ways to keep the budget under control.
-One of the best moves is to keep your plumbing where it is.
-Moving a drain line in a concrete floor is incredibly expensive.
-If you can design your new bathroom right under the existing upstairs bathroom, you'll save thousands.
+If those numbers gave you sticker shock, don't panic.
+There are ways to keep costs under control.
+One of the best tips is to avoid moving existing plumbing.
+If you can tuck your new basement bathroom directly under the kitchen or the upstairs bath, you'll save thousands in pipe routing.

 Is 2026 a Good Time for Basement Finishing in Seattle?